oracle-livelabs/spatial-graph/spatial/run-spatial-queries-adb/run-spatial-queries-adb.md

     ![Proximity query](images/run-queries-01.png)

-2. Identifying items nearest to another item is accomplished with the Spatial operator **SDO\_NN( )**, where NN stands for Nearest Neighbor.
+2. Identifying items nearest to another item is accomplished with the spatial operator **SDO\_NN( )**, where NN stands for Nearest Neighbor.
 Run the following query to identify the 5 closest stores to the Dallas Warehouse.
 Again, notice that the first argument to **SDO\_NN( )** is the function that returns geometry, which has a function-based spatial index.

       ```
       <copy>